Introduction: What Can Eye Movements Tell Us About Reading?

 A well written story can spark vivid mental images and intense emotions in a reader.
 Eye movements (EMs) associated with reading behavior generate small but detectable bio-signals that suggest how the brain perceives, integrates and comprehends information acquired through words printed on a page.
 Although personal experience tells us our eyes scan each line of text at a steady pace, recordings of EM activity reveal a different picture.

 Saccades are rapid, horizontal movements that bring each word into visual focus.
-These movements are followed by fixations or attentive pauses.
-Individual words are recognized and given meaning during fixations according to a generally accepted theory of reading.
-At the end of a text line, the eyes perform a coordinated backsweep where the reader's focus shifts to the beginning of the line below.
+These movements are followed by fixations or pauses.
+Individual words or phrases are recognized and given meaning during fixations according to a generally accepted theory of reading.
+At the end of each line of text, the eyes perform a coordinated backsweep where the reader's focus shifts to the beginning of the line below.
 Both eyes continue their halting movements to produce a “stair step” signature when the amplified bio-signals (in volts) are graphed with respect to time (in seconds).

-Leftward EMs within the interval between sequential backsweeps are regressions, which enable the reader to revisit parts of a sentence and re-inspect specific words.
+Leftward EMs within the interval between sequential backsweeps are regressions.
+These movements enable the reader to revisit parts of a sentence and re-inspect specific words.
 Languages read right to left or vertically produce their own distinct EM signatures.
-Text comprehension emerges from the integration of words across sentences and paragraphs.
+Text comprehension requires the integration of words across sentences and subsequently paragraphs.

 Description: The proposed activity, which emerged from a pilot project, introduces high school students in an Advanced Placement Psychology course to experimental reading research.
 Each student will generate their own electrooculograms (EOGs) or record of EM activity while reading sections from a story in two environments: a quiet setting followed by a distracting setting.
 The research goal is to find out whether a background distraction can influence a student's eye movement pattern during a reading task.

 Key Concepts:Backsweep, EM Signature, EOG, Fixation, Regression, Saccade, Text Comprehension

 ADC & Signal Display - Select an analog-to-digital converter (ADC) for the EM signals.
-Initially, I used a legacy Dataq digitizer (Model DI-190) – until I lost the unit while moving from one office to another.
-The converter had a signal sampling frequency of 240 Hz and a +/-5 V DC input range.
+I used a vintage Dataq digitizer (Model DI-190).
+The converter has a signal sampling frequency of 240 Hz/channel and a +/-5 V DC input span.
 I used the manufacturer's signal acquisition and display apps that require Windows 9X.
 The apps and user guides are available as a free download from Dataq.com, which also sells an updated version that runs on current operating systems.
 I addition, a post-acquisition analysis app that calculates signal derivatives is required.
-BTW, if you use Dataq's acquisition app, you must use their analysis app, Advanced CODAS.
-I tried substituting the DI-190 with a PC signal analysis app that collected data through a sound card, but experienced disappointing results.
+BTW, if you use Dataq's signal acquisition app, you must use their signal analysis app, Advanced CODAS.
+BTW, I tried replacing the DI-190 with a PC signal analysis app that collected signals through a sound card, but obtained disappointing results.

 Alcohol Wipes (disposable)